-Messages, files and channels: your three search categories
+Messages, files, channels and people: your four search categories

 Narrow your search with filters

-If you’re searching for a general phrase that returns too many results, try to remember at least one other detail about it.
+If you’re searching for a message using a general phrase that returns too many results, try to remember at least one other detail about it.
 Do you recall:

 - Who said it?